schilkp/ws2812b_spi/README.md

 - Fill the buffer using `ws2812b_fill_buffer(...)`.
 - Transmit the buffer via SPI.

-To update the LEDs, the led array cam be modified, the buffer re-filled, and re-transmitted.
+To update the LEDs, the led array can be modified, the buffer re-filled, and re-transmitted.

 Important: Make sure to respect the minimum time between packages before sending another package!
 This varies between LED models.
 Check the datasheet.